 During the summer of 2018, a committee of counselors and administrators met and planned the implementation of social-emotional standards into the curriculum school wide.
-In the fall of 2018 - 2019 both the elementary and secondary begin implementation of PBIS (Positive Behavioral Intervention & Supports).
+In the fall of 2018, both the elementary and secondary begin implementation of PBIS (Positive Behavioral Intervention & Supports).
 PBIS improves social, emotional and academic outcomes for all students, including students with disabilities and students from underrepresented groups.
+We use the availabe MTSS data to measure social-emotional skills.
+In the summer of 2018, the Secondary department met and decided to use Steven Covey's 7 Habits of Highly Effective Teens as a base curriculum to address social-emotional skills.
+We measure the effectiveness of this intervention by tracking the number of Academic Progress Reports and the number of Tardies during the school year.

-Kindergarten Readiness
+KSBE Outcome #2 Kindergarten Readiness